 Unhindered speech is not only socially less demanding than protected speech; it is also politically more problematic.
 This is because any form of regulation, whether by officials of the state or of a subsidiary institution like a university, will be hostile as such to the ideal of unhindered speech: it will itself constitute a hindrance.
 A regulation against hate speech may do better overall by unhindered speech: it may prevent more interference than it perpetrates.
 But still, it will be hostile in itself to the ideal.
 While it may promise a number of steps forward in promoting free speech—this will always be a matter of relative probability—it will take one certain and decisive step backwards: it will itself impose on the freedom of certain speakers.

-The crucial observation here, central to the tradition of classical liberalism, is in the words of Jeremy Bentham (1843, 503) that ‘all coercive laws … are, as far as they go, abrogative of liberty’: that is, liberty conceived as the absence of interference.
+The crucial observation here, central to the tradition of classical liberalism, is in the words of Jeremy Bentham (1843, p.
+503) that “all coercive laws . . . are, as far as they go, abrogative of liberty”: that is, liberty conceived as the absence of interference.
 The observation explains the sense in which the ideal of free, unhindered speech is politically dubious.
-It means that the onus is on regulators to argue that although their initiatives certainly reduce some free speech, those measures promise do better by free speech in the longer term.
-The default option is no-regulation, then.
+It means that the onus is on regulators to argue that although their initiatives certainly reduce some free speech, those measures promise to do better by free speech in the longer term.
+The default option is no regulation, then.
 Regulation will be triggered only in response to positive evidence that it may be necessary for achieving the maximum level of free speech.

 The ideal of free speech as protected speech is not politically problematic in the same way.
 On the contrary, it is an ideal that is entirely plausible, even inescapable, as a goal of law and regulation.
 It is only by dint of law and regulation—and supportive social norms—that speech gets to be protected, and gets to count as free.
 Assuming that the regime treats people as equals, as a public system will presumably be required to do, it will explicitly or implicitly protect all and only those speech options that each can exercise and enjoy at the same time as others.
-They are all and only those speech options, as we may say, that are co-exercisable and co-enjoyable (Pettit 2012, 92-107).
+They are all and only those speech options, as we may say, that are co-exercisable and co-enjoyable (Pettit 2012, pp. 92–107).

 The regulations designed to identify and protect co-exercisable, co-enjoyable speech options—the basic liberties of speech—may take any of a variety of forms.
-They will include regulations like Robert’s rules of order that prevent people speaking at will in a public gathering—and so avoid cacophony—but allow them speak according to certain schedule (Hart 1973).
-They will also include regulations that restrict speech options, criminalizing various forms of speech: for example, dangerous speech such as mischievously shouting ‘Fire!’ in a crowded theater; speech that invades the privacy of others, as that is culturally understood; and the sort of hate speech that would threaten public order and undermine the peace that speech requires.
+They will include regulations like Robert’s rules of order that prevent people speaking at will in a public gathering—and so avoid cacophony—but allow them to speak according to a certain schedule (Hart 1973).
+They will also include regulations that restrict speech options, criminalizing various forms of speech: for example, dangerous speech such as mischievously shouting “Fire!” in a crowded theater; speech that invades the privacy of others, as that is culturally understood; and the sort of hate speech that would threaten public order and undermine the peace that speech requires.
 And they may also include regulations that allow tort remedies against speech that would expose someone to an unjustified loss of reputation and standing.
 Such regulations are designed to identify speech options that can be protected for all at once, enabling each to exercise their options at the same time as others and to enjoy that exercise, regardless of how many others take up those options at the same time.